sinae99/Daily-SPL-Basics/README.md

 for all of these we also must monitor the dest_ip and dest_port , I just wont rewrite them again and all these queries for `blocked traffic `

-the `blocked traffic` is very important to monitor
+the `blocked traffic` is also important to monitor

 The main goal of these charts is to monitor the baseline traffic of your company and detect any abnormal traffic activity.